Frequently Asked Questions

 How do students find out where their classes meet?

-Program calendars and class information will be posted online for accepted scholars to view prior to the start of the Summer Academy.
+Program calendars and class information will be posted online for accepted scholars to view prior to the start of the International Academy.

 Do students receive any form of identification?